 New & Efficient: If you plan to still drive a lot with the van it makes more sense to buy a more efficient newer model or even electric if available.
-This saves a lot of fossil fuels being burned on a regular base
+This saves a lot of fossil fuels being burned on a regular basis.

-Old & Converted: This is an exciting method, take an old Van with all it's materials and only replace the parts that are outdated (engine and fuel) and swap this with more efficient technologies like electric.
+Old & Converted: This is an exciting method, take an old Van with all it's materials and only replace the parts that are outdated (engine and fuel) and swap this out with a more efficient technologies like electricity.
 However you still need to get new batteries, motors and converters and it will take a lot of your resources to implement.
 Probably only really worth it if you plan to drive a lot.